 May 14, 2020

-In episode 263 of Financially Simple, Justin and Jeff Jeter of Heritage Investors talk about the differences between Non-Qualified accounts, IRAs, and ROTHs.
+In episode 263 of Financially Simple, Justin teams up with Jeff Jeter to talk about the differences between Non-Qualified accounts, IRAs, and ROTHs.

 Investing your savings can be confusing with the number of different options available - which should you consider?
 Justin and Jeff look at each account type, evaluate their purposes, and discuss when to use one or the other.